BroncoSpace-Lab/scales-hardware/docs/power_system.md

                - can send system reset commands
             - OBC communication for power telemetry
                - integrate with IMX8/VOXL2
-         -*Temperature sensors*
+         - *Temperature sensors*
-            -Used to monitor connector/converter temps in case of high current cases
+            - Used to monitor connector/converter temps in case of high current cases
+            - Some smallsat EPS use thermistors as a way to easily measure temperature, may be innacurate, or simple enough
          - *Watchdog*
             - sends regular intervals to main components to check that they are operating correctly, IIRC only the jetson will have this
          - *Switching Regulator/(DC/DC) Buck Converter*
             -Steps down voltage with minimal loss to respective subsystem (Uses capacitors, inductors and transistors to step down voltages using switching frequencies)
                - 28V -> 3v3/5v/12v @high current input/output
+         - *RBF Pin/Kill Switch/Reset Switch*
+            - Some
-         -*Fuse* (probably not the best to use because if it blows, the whole system is inoperable until it comes back down) -Last bastion of defense in case of a current surge, protecting all components from frying (not likely to be used)
+         - *Fuse* (probably not the best to use because if it blows, the whole system is inoperable until it comes back down) -Last bastion of defense in case of a current surge, protecting all components from frying (not likely to be used)